katson1/calamity-bot/README.md

 # 🤖 Calamity-bot
-A bot who draft maps and bans for a Heroes Of The Storm [tournament](https://www.calamitygaming.com.br/heroes-of-the-storm).
+A bot that drafts maps and bans for a Heroes of the Storm [tournament](https://www.calamitygaming.com.br/heroes-of-the-storm).

 ## ⌨️ Commands: